 - “Early career” professional level in biological illustration or a related field

 - Experience and exceptional skill in illustrating, painting, or drawing birds and wildlife

 - A passion for further developing their skills in ornithological art

 - Fluency in English

 - USA citizen or permanent resident (visa sponsorship is not available for this position)

-Work Schedule: Full-time, paid temporary appointments in the Bartels Science Illustration program generally span 11 months, contingent on successful ongoing performance.
+Full-time, paid temporary appointments in the Bartels Science Illustration program span from 6-9 months, contingent on successful ongoing performance.
 Illustrators must be primarily based at the Cornell Lab of Ornithology in Ithaca, New York during this period.
-Appointments typically begin in mid-August and extend until mid-July.
+Appointments typically begin in the fall and spring semesters.
 No relocation assistance is provided and visa sponsorship is not available or accepted.

-- Letter of interest stating why the Bartels Science Illustration program is of interest to you, what you hope to gain from it professionally, and what you hope to be able to contribute to the Cornell Lab.
+- Letter of interest stating why the Bartels Science Illustration program is of interest to you, what you aim to gain from it professionally, and what you hope to be able to contribute to the Cornell Lab.
 Describe any notable interests or skills that you would bring to this opportunity.

-- Digital files of five or six samples of your work that you feel best reflect your skills in scientific illustration.
+- Digital files with a minimum of 6 (six) samples of your work that you feel best reflect your skills in scientific illustration.
 It is essential to include works that depict birds, preference will be given to applicants whose portfolios accurately depict birds, regardless of artistic medium or personal style.
-Emailed files must be no greater than 25 MB (total attachment size email) to pass through Cornell email filters, so please either compress files, or create a pdf of images.
-Sending multiple email messages with individual files is discouraged.
-In situations where file size limit is a real problem, please email to arrange an alternative file transfer method.
+Note that emailed files must be no greater than 25 MB (total attachment size email) to pass through Cornell email filters.
+Preferred file type is a pdf which includes images and documents, not exceeding 25 MB.
+Sending multiple email messages with individual files is highly discouraged.
+In situations where file size limit is a problem, as with animations, please email prior to arrange an alternative file transfer method.